poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 let closure = |pub add, other arg| { (add + 42.0, arg * 42.0) };
 ```

-Just like functions:
+Just like functions, `add` and `arg` must be used inside the function when declared, `other` is not

-- `add`, `arg` must be used inside the function when declared, `other` is not available.
+available.

 ### When using `self`